Foxh0und/MCSC/membership.md

 <br>

 The membership Fee is $60 for the 2019/2020 season plus we discount the fee for country Victoria, family/friends and inter-state supporters.
 Please see the [tickets page](https://www.melbournechelsea.com.au/tickets/) if you plan to travel to London.

+Please fill in [this form](/assets/forms/201920Membershipform.pdf) and follow the instructions.

 ## Events